Overview

 Apart from the domain specific languages dealing with isotropic \(J_{2}\) plastic and viscoplastic behaviours presented in the previous paragraph, MFront also provides several general-purpose domain specific languages:

-1. the Default domain specific language allows the user the write its own integration algorithm.
+1. the Default domain specific language allows the user to write its own integration algorithm.
 This is very useful for explicit behaviours such as the classical cohesive zone model [see 13].

 2. the Runge-Kutta domain specific language allows the user to write the constitutive equations given as a system of ordinary time differential equations.
 Using those algorithms is generally less efficient than using implicit integration to be described.
 Various algorithms are however available.